zvigrinberg/jfrog-integrations-openshift/README.md

 ```shell
 oc delete all -l app=aop-aspects-and-interceptors
 ```
-- We will create a pipeline, Using Openshift Pipelines(Tekton) , And will use Helm in it to deploy the sample application to Cluster.
+- We will create a pipeline, Using Openshift Pipelines(Tekton) , And will use oc CLI as final task in it to deploy the sample application to Cluster.

 - The pipeline will contain 4 tasks:
  1. `git` clone and checkout the application repo into workspace.